oroinc/documentation/user_guide/channel_guide.rst

   - You can activate an inactive channel.
 It will become active and data from the channel will be uploaded to the system.

-- Click :guilabel:`Edit` button edit the channel
+- :guilabel:`Edit`: get to the Edit form of the channel

-- Click :guilabel:`Delete` button to delete the channel
+- :guilabel:`Delete` button: used to delete the channel

 Editing Entities from a Channel